MicrosoftDocs/entra-powershell-docs/docs/conceptual/manage-stale-devices.md

 manager: celested
 ms.reviewer: stevemutungi

-#customer-intent: As an IT admin, I want to have a comprehensive guide on managing device identities using Microsoft Entra PowerShell, so that I can ensure security and compliance within my organization.
+#customer-intent: As an IT admin, I want to manage and remove stale devices using Microsoft Entra PowerShell so that I can focus resources on active devices, maintain compliance, and ensure efficient device management.
 ---

 # Manage stale devices